 A smile played at the edges of her own mouth.
 A man with nice hands: her kryptonite.

-Leila’s insides clenched like a fist and she felt the urge to squeeze her legs together.
-She attempted to cross her right foot over her left, but found it impossible with the duffel bag resting at their feet.
+Leila’s insides coiled and she felt the urge to squeeze her legs together.
+She attempted to cross her right foot over her left, but found it impossible with the duffel bag resting at her feet.
 The man cocked an eyebrow.
-Leila’s pulse quickened and she allowed her mouth fall open into a slight pout.
+Her pulse quickened and she allowed her mouth to open into a slight pout.

 The train descended into darkness once again.
-She slid her foot a few inches to the side, closing the distance between his knee and hers.
-His forefinger and thumb brushed her skin, making her gasp.
+She slid her foot a few inches to the side, closing the distance between the man’s knee and hers.
+His forefinger and thumb brushed her skin.
+She gasped.
 He encircled her knee with his whole hand.
-Her heart thudded in her ears, drowning out the low rumble of the train.
-She slid her other foot out, touching her leg to his opposite knee.
+Leila’s heart thudded in her ears, drowning out the low rumble of the train.
+She slid her other foot out, touching her other leg to his opposite knee.

 He held her legs with both hands.

 Leila swallowed thickly.
 What the hell was she doing?
 She knew nothing about this man, or what he might be capable of.

 The stranger strummed his fingertips along the backs of her knees, as his gaze roved over her breasts and belly.
 The train turned a corner, heaving her forward.
 He slid his hands a few inches higher, to just below the hem of her dress.
 She fought back a whimper, then scanned the train car, afraid someone else might be watching.
 Everyone appeared to be minding their own business, including a woman in a red coat to the stranger’s immediate left; all she’d have to do is glance up and to the right to see him touching her.
 The man followed her gaze, adopted a smirk, then slid a hand beneath the hem of her dress, gently scratching her with short fingernails.